Cry Freedom

-Cry Freedom is a 1987 epic apartheid drama film directed and produced by Richard Attenborough, set in late-1970s apartheid-era South Africa.
+Cry Freedom is a 1987 epic biographical drama film directed and produced by Richard Attenborough, set in apartheid-era South Africa in 1977.
 The screenplay was written by John Briley based on a pair of books by journalist Donald Woods.
-The film centres on the real-life events involving South African activist Steve Biko and his friend Donald Woods, who initially finds him too radical, and attempts to understand his way of life.
+The film centres on the real-life events involving South African activist Steve Biko and his friend Woods, who initially finds him too radical, and attempts to understand his way of life.
 Denzel Washington stars as Biko, while Kevin Kline portrays Woods.
-Cry Freedom delves into the ideas of discrimination, political corruption, and the repercussions of violence.
+Penelope Wilton co-stars as Woods's wife Wendy.
+Cry Freedom delves into the ideas of racism, segregation, disenfranchisement, socioeconomic inequality, political corruption, and the repercussions of violence.

 A joint collective effort to commit to the film's production was made by Universal Pictures and Marble Arch Productions and the film was primarily shot on location in Zimbabwe due to not being allowed to film in South Africa at the time of production.
 It was commercially distributed by Universal Pictures, opening in the United States on 6 November 1987.
 South African authorities unexpectedly allowed the film to be screened in cinemas without cuts or restrictions, despite the publication of Biko's writings being banned at the time of its release.

 The film was generally met with favourable reviews and earned theatrical rentals of $15 million worldwide.
-The film was nominated for multiple awards, including Academy Award nominations for Best Actor in a Supporting Role, Best Original Score, and Best Original Song.
-It also won a number of awards including those from the Berlin International Film Festival and the British Academy Film Awards.
+The film was nominated for multiple awards, including Academy Award nominations for Best Supporting Actor (for Washington), Best Original Score, and Best Original Song.
+It was nominated for seven BAFTA Awards, including Best Film and Best Direction, and won Best Sound.